modular/modular/KGEN/docs/Interpreter.md

 foreseeable future despite this downside, and we can upgrade to a more aggressive solution if necessary.

-The low-level IR for Lit is the POP dialect.
-In order to interpret Lit code, we need to fold all the POP operations.
+The low-level IR for Mojo is the POP dialect.
+In order to interpret Mojo code, we need to fold all the POP operations.
 This requires constant data types for all POP dialect types: SIMD vectors, arrays, structs, and variants.
 These attributes are defined in `POPAttrs.td`.
 Folders for most POP operations are written using these attributes.
 They are found in `POPOpsFolders.cpp`.

 Operations which define folders that return constant values given constant inputs are handled trivially by the interpreter.